 A

 There are rules about when the defence can access or use your personal records in a criminal trial for sexual assault.
+These rules apply to personal records in the hands of anyone, including the prosecutor.
+Personal records are those that contain your personal information where you have a reasonable expectation that it would be private.
+This includes:

-In deciding whether to allow a personal record to be shared with the defence or to be used as evidence judges must consider a number of things including…
+In deciding whether to allow a personal record to be shared with the defence or to be used as evidence, judges must consider a number of things, including:

 Q